seb-jones/chelmsford-bin-calendar/README.md

 - [x] [Schedule](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) workflow to perform scrape at regular interval (e.g. daily? weekly?)
 - [ ] Order by year/month and then by collection round day
+- [ ] Make classes for Calendar and Entry
 - [ ] Publish downloads on Github pages